-Introduction: Gena Philibert-Ortega shows how your ancestors’ letters can help with your family history research—and how you can find them.
+Introduction: In this article, Gena Philibert-Ortega shows how your ancestors’ letters can help with your family history research—and how you can find them.
 Gena is a genealogist and author of the book “From the Family Kitchen.”

 Have you ever used a letter in your family history research?
 Letters from friends and family as well as those from businesses and organizations can provide information for your genealogy that can’t be found in standard genealogical resources.